Skip to Content

-Grass grows taller and forms clumps, The stems turn woody, and the grass pushes out a seed head.
+Grass grows taller and forms clumps; the stems turn woody, and the grass pushes out a seed head.
 This creates patchy areas within the lawn.
 Nutrients are used and not replaced, providing the appropriate conditions for weeds to germinate.
-Eventually, the lawn will be overrun by weeds and return to a natural state.
+Eventually, the property will be overrun by weeds and return to a natural state.

-If you have ever driven (or walked) past an abandoned property, you may have noticed that the grass is tall but doesn’t have that luscious green appearance.
+If you have ever driven (or walked) past an abandoned property, you may have noticed that the grass is tall but lacks a luscious green appearance.
 Grass won’t stop growing because it isn’t being cut regularly.
 After all, if it did that, we wouldn’t need to continue mowing the lawn every week.

 Many people wonder what would happen if they gave up this weekly chore and just let their grass grow out.
-Keep reading to discover what could happen to your lawn if you stopped mowing it.
+Keep reading to discover what could happen if you stopped mowing your lawn.

 What Happens If The Grass Doesn’t Get Cut?

 One thing you can expect if you stop cutting the grass is for it to keep on growing.
-Actually, the grass will grow faster in the spring and summer when the sun’s at its warmest.
+The grass will grow faster in the spring and summer when the sun’s warm.
 Don’t get too excited; this won’t be a lawn full of beautiful grass.
 Since the grass isn’t being cut, it won’t get the nutrients it needs.

 While the grass may grow quicker in warm weather, you’ll probably notice that it grows at different lengths.
 The uneven grass and lack of nutrients will lead to brown spots in your yard.
 Until the lawn is cut and proper nutrients spread through the area, grass likely won’t grow in those dormant areas.